All Episodes

 I don't want to traumatize you guys back in New York.

-Uh you gotta go with the Patriots here because it's a privately funded stadium.
+You've got to go with the Patriots here because it's a privately funded stadium.

 How much more free market can you get?

-Instead of going to the taxpayers, that little infrastructure here or there, uh they built the stadium themselves.
+Instead of going to the taxpayers, that little infrastructure here or there, they built the stadium themselves.

 HR has this little thing about cheating.

-No, that was never that was never decided, really.
+No, that was never decided, really.

 What are you saying, HR?

-We need a Sarbanes Oxley for the football league for the NFL.
+We need a Sarbanes-Oxley for the Football League, for the NFL?

 We got to do something about transparency in the NFL.